natenka/pyneng-book-en/docs/source/book/25_db/sqlite3_execute.rst

 Using executemany() method you can add a similar data list to *switch* table by a single command.

-For example, you should add data from the *data2* list to *switch* table:
+For example, you should add data from *data2* list to *switch* table:

 .. code:: python